Cynthia L. Cooper

 **FOR CREATIVE TYPES: A fantastic little book for writers and artists of all sorts who need to keep going or get back on track -- "Art and Fear: Observations on the Perils (and Rewards) of Artmaking" by David Bayles & Ted Orland (Capra Press, Santa Barbara, 1993).

 **FOR MUSIC: An inspiring and innovative women's choir (okay, I'm on the board)-- Melodia Women's Choir of NYC.
+Hear about from founder Jenny Clarke on Conversations with Creative Women.

 **TO QUOTE: "I'll burn that bridge when I get to it" -- a line from the one-act play "Alice's Tea Party" by Kara Corthron.